Skip to Content

 But one option would be to simply grow the beard longer than you might be used to.
 One reason for patchiness is that some parts of the beard just grow slower than others.

-If the patchiness fills itself in, you’ll find that the beard becomes less see-through as well.
+If the patchiness fills itself in, you may find that the beard becomes less see-through.

 2. Wear The Right Clothes